rhizo-co/cloud-storage-guides/aws/simple/cli/README.md

   - OAuth2 / OIDC Tokens
 - AWS Single Sign On [AWS Single Sign On (SSO)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html)

-Alternatively, the AWS CLI can be accessed using username+password credentials by logging into the AWS Console and using [AWS CloudShell](https://aws.amazon.com/cloudshell/).
+Alternatively, the AWS CLI can be accessed using username+password credentials by logging in to the AWS Console and using [AWS CloudShell](https://aws.amazon.com/cloudshell/).

 ### AWS CLI does not list shared buckets